Bushra3895/student-management-system-python/README.md

 🔗 **[https://student-management-system-python.onrender.com/](https://student-management-system-python.onrender.com/)**

+> ## 🔑 Demo Credentials

+Use the following demo account to explore the application:

+**Username:** teacher1

+**Password:** pass123

+> Note: This is a demo account created for recruiters and reviewers.
+Feel free to add, edit, or delete sample student records while testing the application.

-> ⚠️ **Note:** This app is hosted on Render's free tier.
-It may take **30–60 seconds** to wake up on first load if the server is in sleep mode.
-Please wait and refresh if needed.
+⚠️ If the application is hosted on Render's free tier, the first request may take 30–60 seconds to load while the server wakes up.

 ---